 Dr. Joseph T. Nairn ’79 - President

-Joe is the Executive Director of Advancement at Finger Lakes Community College (FLCC) in Canandaigua, NY.
+Joe is the Chief Advancement Officer for Finger Lakes Community College (FLCC) in Canandaigua, N.Y.
 He arrived at FLCC in 2008 after a 25 year career at Rochester Institute of Technology where he worked in Student Affairs, Academic Affairs, Continuing Education, and Enrollment Management.
 Joe’s professional career began at Thiel in 1979 when he accepted a position as an Admissions Counselor.
-He holds a BA in Economics from Thiel College, an M.Ed. in Higher Education from the University of Vermont, and a Doctor of Management degree in Community College Policy and Administration from the University of Maryland University College.
-Joe and his wife, Terri, have 3 adult children, Caitlin, Thomas, and Craig and an assertively affectionate Malinois mix named Tela.
+He holds a BA in Economics from Thiel, an M.Ed. in Higher Education from the University of Vermont, and a Doctor of Management degree in Community College Policy and Administration from the University of Maryland University College.
+Joe and his wife, Terri, have 3 adult children, Caitlin, Thomas, and Craig, and an assertively affectionate Malinois mix named Tela.

 Antonio Quarterman ’08 - Vice President

 Antonio graduated from Thiel with a degree in Political Science.
 He was the President of the Organization of Black Collegians and his class.
 He also participated in football, track and field, and Phi Sigma Alpha.
 Antonio attended Youngstown State University and graduated in 2010 with a Master of Science in Education.
-Antonio currently works as the Director of Multicultural Student Services at Robert Morris University (PA).
-Antonio is also active in the community serving on the board for the YWCACenter for Race and Gender Equity, the Junior Board for Every Child, Inc., and serving as the Campus Coordinator for the Black Male Leadership Development Institute.
-Antonio and his wife, Jessica, have a son, Colton and currently reside in Pittsburgh, Pa.
+Antonio currently works as the Director Student Life at the Community College of Allegheny County South Campus.
+Antonio is also active in the community serving on the board for the YWCA, Center for Race and Gender Equity, the Junior Board for Every Child, Inc., and serving as the Campus Coordinator for the Black Male Leadership Development Institute.
+Antonio and his wife, Jessica, have a son, Colton, and currently reside in Pittsburgh, Pa.